apache/spark/docs/sql-ref-syntax-qry-select-cte.md

 ### Description

 A common table expression (CTE) defines a temporary result set that a user can reference possibly multiple times within the scope of a SQL statement.
 A CTE is used mainly in a SELECT statement.
-It is defined with a name including an optional column names list, followed by a query expression.
-When a CTE references itself, it is called a recursive CTE.

 ### Syntax